Amiens: gateway to remembrance in the Somme

 Amiens during the Great War

-Amiens, a town behind the lines
+Amiens, city behind the lines

 Museums, interpretation centres and must-see sites

 Guides and other participants in the Somme Battlefields Partner network

 Amiens is the starting point of the remembrance circuit in the east of the department.
 International site of remembrance, it honours the men who fought at the Somme during the First World War.

 At the gates of Amiens, the “Circuit du Souvenir” is a moving route that links the towns of Albert and Péronne.

 Amiens was the main city behind the front of the Battle of the Somme (1916 and 1918), where soldiers came to be treated, rested and be entertained, before being sent back to the trenches.
 There is indisputably the gateway to the remembrance sites that have left their mark on our region forever.